 - other government departments

-As part of this initiative, Transport Canada is working with Indigenous partners and stakeholders in six pilot areas across Canada.
-Together, we are trying to understand the effects of marine shipping in various coastal areas.
-These pilot areas include:
+As part of this initiative, Transport Canada is working with Indigenous partners and stakeholders in eight assessment areas across Canada, which include:

 - South Coast British Columbia